dustinpfister/blog_posts/_posts/lodash_throttle.md

 layout: post
 categories: lodash
 id: 69
-updated: 2019-11-04 10:31:33
+updated: 2021-11-24 09:33:57
-version: 1.13
+version: 1.14
 ---

-There are times when I want to fire a method once an amount of time has passed.
-I can always just use setTimeout or setInterval, and make my own solution that is some kind of advanced process management solution.
+There are times when I want to fire a method once an amount of time has passed, and also fire the method over and over again also.
+When it comes to native javaScript I can always just use setTimeout or setInterval, as well as request animation frame when it comes to client side javaScript.
+There is also using these methods to make my own kind of main event loop or state machine solution from the ground up also.
 However this is a [lodash](https://lodash.com/) post as such I shale be writing some [\_.throttle](https://lodash.com/docs/4.17.4#throttle) examples, which is one way to make throttled methods.

 <!-- more -->